 As Alibaba is trying to grow its customer base at a relentless pace, it is investing heavily in its business.
 More precisely, it spends significant amounts on product development, marketing, and general & administrative expenses.

 Source: Investor Presentation

 All these expenses consume a significant portion of the operating cash flows of the company, and therefore somewhat limit its free cash flow.
 However, Alibaba generates consistent free cash flow, even during the challenging environment over the course of 2021.

-In the most recent quarter, non-GAAP free cash flow came to US$3.2 billion, even with US$1.41 billion in partial settlements due to China’s anti–monopoly law, the company remained highly free cash flow positive.
+In the most recent quarter, non-GAAP free cash flow came to US$11.1 billion, thus the company is highly free cash flow positive.

 This performance greatly differentiates Alibaba from other high-growth tech stocks, many of which have been growing their revenues at tremendous rates but are still far from achieving positive free cash flows.

 Thanks to its positive free cash flows, Alibaba has the financial capacity to initiate a dividend.
 In addition, the company has a remarkably strong balance sheet.
-As of June 30th 2021, cash, cash equivalents, and short–term investments were US$72.9 billion.
-For context, this equates to roughly 16% of the current market cap of the stock.
+As of December 31, 2021, cash, cash equivalents, and short-term investments were US$75.1 billion.
+For context, this equates to roughly 33% of the current market cap of the stock.

 However, while Alibaba seems to have the financial strength to initiate a dividend, it is not likely to do so for the foreseeable future.
 The company continues to have elevated capital expenditure needs to grow its current businesses and expand into new areas.